zzt2004/Surfing/README.md

 <details>
 <summary>3.
 Script Updates</summary>

-- UpdateGeo.sh script is used to update Geo database files in one click and requires the curl command.
-Please make sure you have already installed the curl command before running the script, and execute the following commands in the terminal one by one:
+- UpdateGeo.sh This script is used to update the Geo database file with one click.
+It requires the curl command.
+Please ensure you have the curl command before running the script and execute the script file with root permissions.
+  - You can try to run it first, and if you don't have curl, install it using the following commands in the Termux app.
+  - Execute the following commands in the terminal in sequence:
   - `pkg update`
   - `pkg install curl`
 - If there are selective prompts during the installation process, select "Y" and press Enter.